-This policy will be reviewed every 3 years, or earlier as required following an incident or analysis of new research or school data relating to bullying, to ensure that the policy remains up to date, practical and effective.
+This policy will be reviewed every 2 years, or earlier as required, following an incident or analysis of new research or school data relating to bullying, to ensure that the policy remains up to date, practical and effective.

-Data will be collected through:
+Data to inform this review will be collected through:

-- discussion and consultation with students and parent/carers
+- Discussion and consultation with students and parent/carers.

-- regular staff surveys
+- Regular student, staff and parent/carer surveys.

-- Compass
+- Compass.

-- Attitudes to School Survey
+- Attitudes to School Survey.

-- Parent Opinion Survey
+- Parent Opinion Survey.

-Proposed amendments to this policy will be discussed with Student Services, Year Level Leadership and Education Policy members.
+Proposed amendments to this policy will be discussed with student services, year level leadership and Education Policy members.